chrissimpkins/chug/README.md

 - Upgrade all outdated packages
 - Remove all outdated packages following successful upgrades

+## Quickstart

+- Clone the Chug Github repository
+- Drag the Chug.app application (repository `build` directory) to a directory on your OS X system
+- Double click the Chug icon to execute your Homebrew updates and cleanup
+- Prost!

 ## System Requirements

 OS X 10.7 or later and support for 64-bit Intel binaries